fablabnbg/inkscape-silhouette/README.md

 ===================

 An extension to drive a Silhoutte Cameo from within inkscape.
-100% pure python, (except maybe for the libusb backend)
+100% pure python, (except for the libusb backend)

 Here is the wiki with photos and a video: https://github.com/jnweiger/inkscape-silhouette/wiki